 Old windows weather over time and even good windows will need some maintenance over the long haul.
 Glazing putty can fall away, cracks can develop, caulking can degrade, and some types of windows can shrink with age.
 If your windows are letting in cold air or not working as well as they could, your energy bill is probably suffering for it.
 That’s why it’s worthwhile to look for ways to fix drafty windows and extend their usefulness.

 In fact, there are several ways to breathe new life into your existing windows without shelling out big money for replacements.
-If you’re looking for the best way to fix drafty windows and improve efficiency, here are six simple methods to consider:
+If you’re looking for the best solutions to fix drafty windows and improve efficiency, here are four simple methods to consider:

 - Repair, replace or add new weatherstripping